aditya4singla/ece445/notebooks/asingla4/README.md

 Today we met to update our lab notebooks for the last few weeks.
 We also tested the new laser that just arrived today.
 - Our new laser seems to be perfect for our application.

+## 4/01/2022 - Meeting with TA
+We met our TA today to discuss the progress of our project.
+We talked about PCB design and the best way to get started on the code part.

+## 04/05/2022 - Parts Pickup
+We came into the lab today to pick up our parts.
+We tested initially on the breadboard.
+The parts look good for now.

+## 04/07/2022 - Soldering of parts
+We soldered the microcontroller and the other components to our PCB.
+After this we checked the connections through a multimeter.

+## 04/09/2022 - Remaining parts come in
+All the parts were delivered today.
+We completed the soldering.
+However, we noticed that some of the parts were incorrect, so we had to order a new batch of parts, specifically the 32 mHz crystal required for our microcontroller.

+## 04/11/2022 - Testing Subsystems
+Today we built the LCD circuit using an arduino on the breadboard.
+We were able to complete our R&V for this subsystem today.

+## 04/12/2022 - Disaster with Microcontroller
+We tried programming our microcontroller today but we got no response from the PCB.
+We realized that this microcontroller ATMEGA809 is not compatible with Usbasp.
+We spent most of today looking for alternatives and found one: which is to use the UPDI pin to program the microcontroller.

+## 04/13/2022 - Change of Plan
+Unfortunately we were not able to program our MCU using the UPDI pin.
+This is because it is impossible to solder a wire to access it and since our original design did not use it, we did not have an external pin for this.
+Today we decided to move completely to an ATMEGA328P.
+We ordered an arduino nano which we plan on removing the atmega from.
+We also began a new PCB design

+## 04/14/2022 - PCB Design
+We spent the entire day designing the new PCB today.
+We almost have the new design ready.

+## 04/15/2022 - PCB Order
+We ordered the new PCB from PCBWay.
+We also tested the buttons and servomotor on the LCD breadboard circuit from before.

+## 04/17/2022 - Built Breadboard Circuit
+Today we spent the entire day building the breadboard equivalent circuit for our design.
+We used a breadboard ATMEGA328.
+We were unable to get it to work the whole day.

+## 04/18/2022 - Fixed Circuit
+Today we were able to get our circuit to work.
+We switched to an external clock and this resulted in us being able to program the microcontroller.
+We uploaded the same code as we did in the arduino and verified that the LCD worked.

+## 04/19/2022 - Continued testing subsystems
+We continued testing the LCD, buttons, servo-motor and regulators on the breadboard today.
+We were able to verify that our design was good.

+## 04/20/2022 - Mock Demo
+We had our mock demo today.
+So we discussed with our TA regarding our current situation as well demoing the breadboard circuit.

+## 04/21/2022 - PCB Arrives
+Today we spent the whole day soldering the parts onto our PCB.
+We then worked on programming our microcontroller.
+We were able to program it.

+## 04/22/2022 - Testing LCD on PCB
+Today we tested our LCD on our PCB.
+We ran into some issues, but we were able to resolve them.
+We plan on working on the buttons and servomotor tomorrow.

+## 04/23/2022 -> 04/24/2022: Locker stuck
+Our locker got stuck due to something pressing on the lock from inside.
+We could not make any progress.

+## 04/25/2022 - Complete all subsystems
+Today we spent all day working on making all the subsytems work with the PCB.
+We also spent a lot of time working on the GPS functionality.
+We were able to get it all work.
+The only thing we could not figure out was the servomotor.

+## 04/26/2022 - Work on Servo
+We spent all day troubleshooting our servo-motor.
+However, we could not figure out what the issue was.
+Thus, we decided to do our demo tomorrow without the servo-motor.

+## 04/27/2022 - Demo
+Today we demo-ed our project.
+This marks the end of our project.